x00tex/hackTheBox/Boxes/linux/Retired/pit/README.md

 But there is extra permission in this folder which identified by `+` in the end of the all permissions.

-This adds acl permissions to this direcotry
+This adds acl permissions to this directory

 **ACL**(Access control list) provides an additional, more flexible permission mechanism for file systems.
 It is designed to assist with UNIX file permissions.
 ACL allows you to give permissions for any user or group to any disc resource.